ovh/docs/pages/cloud/entreprise-cloud-databases/eol-notice/guide.en-gb.md

 - French (Euros): <https://www.ovhcloud.com/fr/public-cloud/databases/>.
 - English (Euros): <https://www.ovhcloud.com/en-ie/public-cloud/databases/>.

 ## Migration options

 There is no automatic migration option so far.

 You can migrate to other PostgreSQL services with native PostgreSQL commund, such as **pg_dump** and **pg_restore**.

-Specifi guides are under redaction for a step by step process.
+Specific guides are under redaction for a step by step process.
 We will link them here and on official Public Cloud Databases documentation.

-If you need assistance, please contact our support direclty.
+If you need assistance, please contact our support directly.
 We provide a catalog of professional services.